blockchain-etl/band-etl/README.md

 4. Follow the instructions in [Band ETL Dataflow](/dataflow) to deploy the Dataflow component.
 Monitor "verify_streaming" DAG in Airflow console, once the Dataflow job catches up the latest block, the DAG will succeed.

+5. Follow the instructions in [Band Dataflow Sample Applications](https://github.com/blockchain-etl/band-dataflow-sample-applications) to deploy the Dataflow Sample Applications.